cheran99/SOC-Automation/README.md

 ![image](https://github.com/user-attachments/assets/f7d89f78-c5cc-4b32-a9c2-e84f75ab8e69)

-To check if the active response was successful, on the Wazuh agent, change the directory to "/var/ossec/logs/" using the "cd" command.
-Use the "ls" command to see if the active responses log file is there.
-Then use the "cat" command to check the logs:
+To check if the active response was successful, on the Wazuh agent, change the directory to `/var/ossec/logs/` using the `cd` command.
+Use the `ls` command to see if the active responses log file is there.
+Then use the `cat` command to check the logs:

 ![image](https://github.com/user-attachments/assets/e5864fa1-4b7c-4889-a888-72df3877e906)